-The following degrees are offered at Mars Hill University:
+The following theatre arts degree programs are offered at Mars Hill University:

 Students may also minor in Dance at Mars Hill.